microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 ms.prod: "notifications"
 ---

-# Best practices for working with the Activity Feed Notification
+# Best practices for working with Activity Feed Notification
 This document consolidates the best practices that the Microsoft partners are expected to adhere to, as they build experiences using the Activity Feed Notification, across visual elements and notification behavior.

 At a high-level the best practices are as follows: